Electrifying the Midland Main Line will bring significant benefits

 Electrification of Midland Main Line

 We call for the Government to increase investment in rail line electrification.
 In particular we ask for a timetable for the electrification of the Midland Main Line to be achieved by 2028 at the latest.
-East Midlands communities are losing out due to changes and delay in the HS2 rail project.
+East Midlands communities are losing out due to changes and cancellation of the HS2 rail project.
 Electrification will help increase train capacity on this important East Midlands route, improve efficiency and air quality, reduce carbon emissions and support the East Midlands and Yorkshire economies.